Environmental Monitoring Data System

 Terminology changes for data providers

 • Data Classification: A new term used to separate data based on its classification.
-Examples are lab, surrogate result, field, field survey, activity result and vertical profile.
+Examples are lab, surrogate result, field result, field survey, activity result and vertical profile.
 Depending on the data classification, more or less metadata is required to upload.
 Review the reference list below for more details on how to correctly use data classification.

-• Activity: Similar to EMS’ sample, but more flexible.
+• Activity: Similar to EMS sample, but more flexible.
 Example attributes of an activity include date time, location, sample medium (matrix), depth and collection method.

 • Specimen: New to EnMoDS, this represents the smallest differentiable unit of an activity.
 For example, a single activity may have a series of specimens for things, such as total metals, dissolved metals and total nutrients.
 Each specimen has attributes, such as if it was field filtered, what preservative was used, which lab analyzed it, what the temperature was on arrival, etc.